riatelab/geotoolbox/README.md

 ### 2. <ins>Demo</ins>

-Find a demo of all functions [here](https://observablehq.com/d/17367d9479d6156f).
+Find a demo of all functions [here](https://observablehq.com/@neocartocnrs/hello-geotoolbox?collection=@neocartocnrs/geotoolbox).

 ### 3. <ins>Documentation</ins>

 #### 3.1.
 Handle properties

-_Here we are talking about some easy functions useful to handle attribute data._
+_Here we are talking about some easy functions useful to handle attribute data.
+[Example](https://observablehq.com/@neocartocnrs/handle-properties?collection=@neocartocnrs/geotoolbox)_

 **add** allows to add a new field in the attribute table.
 This function return a new object and do not modify the initial object.